SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/physics/PhotonLibrary.md

 In practice, for example `icaruscode` `v09_00_00` has a derived script `neoSmazza202008.sh` which is a legit `neoSmazza.sh` script but customised with parameters proper for the photon library that was generated in August 2020.
-Also, by mistake in _that_ release this script (and others) was not installed.
 The `neoSmazza.sh` script generates the job configuration files (FHiCL and XML) that `project.py` can use to drive the jobs, a XML file list which comes handy when some action is required on _all_ the jobs (`xargs` is your friend there),